matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

   waiting for the request to be accepted, and the sending user's other clients can indicate the that a request was initiated on a different device.

+Clients may choose to display or not to display events of any other type that reference the original request event; but it must not have any effect on the verification itself.

 #### Accepting a key verification

 To accept a key verification, Bob will send an `m.key.verification.start` event